portl4t/luaconf/README.md

 ### luaconf_destroy
 **syntax:**  void luaconf_destroy(luaconf_inst *inst);

 This function will destroy the resources owned by `inst` pointer.
-After we parse the config file, we should use this function to release the resource.
+After we parse the config file, we should use this function to release the resources.

 ### luaconf_getElt